 firewall-cmd --list-all

 Congratulations!
-You have successfully configured Firewall.
-Thanks for using this tutorial for installing FirewallD on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official FirewallD website.
+You have successfully configured Firewalld.
+Thanks for using this tutorial for installing FirewallD on the CentOS 8 system.
+For additional help or useful information, we recommend you check the official FirewallD website.